Diversity, Equity, and Inclusion

 Launch of internal affinity groups including African Diaspora, LGBTQIA + Allies, Latinx, Asian and Pacific Islanders, Empowering All Abilities, and Parents/Caregivers.

-Creation of dedicated roles and expectations (director of DEI, integration of equity focus in recruiting, professional development, and other talent-related roles).
+Creation of dedicated roles and expectations (integration of equity focus in recruiting, professional development, and other talent-related roles).

 Embedding a focus on racial and other forms of equity analysis within our work and particularly in core FSG frameworks such as collective impact and corporate purpose.